netro256/recipes/_recipes/wisconsin-cookies.md

 directions:
 - Preheat oven to 375°F.
 - Chop candy bars.
-- In a bowl combine the flour, baking powder, bakind soda, and salt.
+- In a bowl combine the flour, baking powder, baking soda, and salt.
 Set aside.
 - Mix together butter, sugar, and brown sugar until creamy.
 - Add eggs and vanilla.
 Blend until mixed.
 - "A little at a time, mix in flour mixture."
 - Add in oatmeal, candy, and nuts.
-Mix until evenly distributed, but do not overmix to pulverize the candy and oats.
+Mix until evenly distributed, but do not over-mix to pulverize the candy and oats.
 - Portion the cookies onto a baking sheet.
 - Bake at 375°F for 8-10 minutes.